keshavsaharia/keshavsaharia.github.io/markdown/using-gulp.md

+Gulp makes it easy to define pipeline for files.

 This is how I use the `gulp` module with Node.js.

-# Static page
+# Setup paths

+For the examples below, I'm using a header which describes all source paths and build destinations.

 ```javascript
 /**